Children with cleft lips and cleft palates are frequently shunned and denied

 corrective surgeries.
 ReSurge has been working to repair their broken smiles

-for nearly 45 years through reconstructive surgery, providing tens of thousands
+since 1969 through reconstructive surgery, providing tens of thousands

 of children and their parents hope for a renewed and transformed life.